Jayy2023/curriculum/javascript/data/201/notes.md

-# Javascript Data tyoes 201
+# Javascript Data types 201
 ## Data types can be collections  in other structures like objects or arrays.
 ### Objects